nopeAnon/Automated-HoloCure-Fishing/README.md

 Notes (read first before running!)
 - This has only been tested on X11.
 On Wayland, Holocure runs under the Xwayland compatibility layer so it **might** work, but I don't have a machine to test.
 - Due to privacy issues, modern Linux applications and window managers don't listen to X key events when the window isn't focused.
 I am looking into workarounds but for now you'll have to keep the HoloCure window focused for the script to work.
-- If you don't use WASD to move, you'll have to edit the script for it to pick up your custom keybinds:
+- If you have Steam installed in a non-standard location the script might not be able to pick up your custom keybinds.
+To point the program to your keybinds:
     1. Locate HoloCure's `settings.json` file.
 Should be located under
     ```<steam install dir>/steamapps/compatdata/2420510/pfx/drive_c/users/steamuser/AppData/Local/HoloCure/settings.json```
     2. Open `platform_linux.py` and head over to the function named *def config_file_path*.
 Change the line so that it points to your settings.json file path.